 Conclusion

-Considering the SEC has already approved a futures ETF and Canada has spot ETFs, it’s certainly plausible that the US will eventually get a Bitcoin spot ETF—and perhaps other crypto ETFs as well.
-Only time will tell.
+Considering the SEC has already approved a futures ETF, Canada has spot ETFs, and earlier this year the SEC approved 11 new spot bitcoin ETFs time will tell what impact this will have on the bitcoin market and the crypto industry as a whole.
 You can decide for yourself whether you think this is a net positive or negative for the future of the cryptosphere.
 Let me know your thoughts on crypto exchange-traded funds and where you see them going (or not going) in the future.